 What led to your interest in the financial/banking industry?

 Truthfully, I fell into it by chance.
 I went to UVA and loved everything about the McIntire School – accounting, finance, and marketing.
 I felt comfortable with the subject matter and when I graduated, I felt confident and well equipped to start in my role as a bank examiner.

 What would you be doing if you were not doing this?

-I always thought I would make a pretty good doctor, so maybe the medial field… The one small problem I had with this option was I don’t like the sight of blood.
+I always thought I would make a pretty good doctor, so maybe the medical field… The one small problem I had with this option was I don’t like the sight of blood.
 But the medical field has some similarities to this business, namely helping individuals.
 That’s what I like doing here, and what I would have liked as a doctor.